zowe/docs-site/docs/extend/component-registries.md

 npm registries are webservers that have an API which associates uploaded packages to users which own them, and such user accounts may also determine what you are permitted to download.
 What webserver you use, and how user credentials are managed isn't standardized by npm, any webserver could be an npm server as long as it fulfills the npm API.

-As an example, https://verdaccio.org/ is such a webserver that you can set up to create your own on-premesis npm package registry.
+As an example, https://verdaccio.org/ is such a webserver that you can set up to create your own on-premisis npm package registry.
 You can find out more about verdaccio and [how to set up a verdaccio-based npm registry on their website](https://verdaccio.org/docs/what-is-verdaccio/)

 Another example is jfrog artifactory.
 Artifactory can store packages to serve through an npm registry, a docker registry, and much more.